 Why can’t we directly release from the develop branch?
 Because the sole purpose of the release branch is to isolate a version of a release that is final but needs some quality assistance and stability from the upcoming version.
 If we branch off from the release branch, then other developers who are assigned to develop features for an upcoming release and are not involved in the release stability process can continue to development and merge their features into the develop branch without waiting on or affecting the current release process.
 The release branch helps isolate the development of an upcoming version and the current release.

 The release branch’s lifetime ends when a particular version of a project is released.
-Once this branch merges into the develop and master branches, it can be deleted.
-And once you have done this, you can tag a master branch with a particular release version—let’s say v1.0—to create a historical milestone.
+Once this branch merges into the develop and main branches, it can be deleted.
+And once you have done this, you can tag a main branch with a particular release version—let’s say v1.0—to create a historical milestone.